MTDzi/real-estate-pipeline-and-model/README.md

 and stores to be then used to train a machine learning model that, for example, assesses the price of a real estate.
 The data are also deduplicated using Spark (which was needed since the whole data no longer fits in memory), and eventually stored as a single frame, again, in a .parquet file.

+The data are scraped daily, and as of writing this I have data from about 90 days (70 of those scraped manually, and the remaining 20 scraped automatically by Airflow), which amounts to about 90 x 30.000 = 2.700.000 rows.
+After deduplication this number shrinks to about 40.000,

 ## Data model
 The data model is a single table stored as a .parquet file in a data lake that has the following layout (this is a transposed view generated